I’ve received an e-Toll summons, now what?

 If you or your businesses are served a summons or letter of demand for the non-payment of e-tolls, the input below provides guidance and steps to be taken.

-A: If you are an OUTA member
+A: If you are an OUTA supporter

 - If you have received a summons, we need to act quickly.
 Please click here and complete the form with your information and the details of this notification.